IIP-Design/lab-headless/README.md

 Enter `Ctrl + o` and `Ctrl + x` to save the file and exit.
 The URL `lab.dev.local` is now mapped to your localhost.

-**Note:** When first visiting the site in a new browser make sure you navigate to `http://lab.dev.local` (as opposed to https or no protocol specified) otherwise your browser may upgrade you to https and the connection will fail.
+**Note:** Caddy provisions the dev site a self-signed SSL certificate.
+Your browser may notify you that this certificate is not valid, nevertheless, it is safe to proceed.

 ### 5. Login to the WordPress Admin